William George Agency for Children's Services: History

 William Reuben George founded a junior republic whose economic, civic, and social conditions reproduced those of the United States, and whose citizenship is vested in young people, especially those who were neglected or wayward.

 George (born 1866) was a native of West Dryden, near Freeville, who was a businessman in New York City who became interested in the urchins of the street and their gangs.
 He began to organize them into more productive groups who helped the police.
 He longed to give these "toughs" some of the summer fresh air and fun that he had experienced as a child on the family farm.

 In the summer of 1890, he took 22 children to Freeville with funds received from the New York Tribune, the sponsors of The Fresh Air Fund charity.
 Each summer from then until 1895 the number of children increased.
 Over these early years, he slowly developed his idea of "nothing without labor" and of a Junior Republic with laws made by young "citizens" and an economic system controlled by youngsters.

 In 1895, George and five volunteers stayed through the winter in Freeville and thus a permanent colony was founded.

-There were Woman's Aid societies in New York City, Ithaca, Syracuse, Buffalo, Boston, and elsewhere to promote the work of the Republic.
+There were Women's Aid societies in New York City, Ithaca, Syracuse, Buffalo, Boston, and elsewhere to promote the work of the Republic.
 A republic for younger boys was established in Litchfield, Connecticut.
 A National Junior Republic near Annapolis Junction, Maryland, and a Carter Junior Republic at Readington, near Easton, Pennsylvania, are modelled on the George Junior Republic.
 New states were established between 1908 and 1910 at Chino, California, Grove City, Pennsylvania, and Flemington Junction, New Jersey.
 In February 1908, the National Association of Junior Republics was formed with George as its founder and director, its aims being to establish at least one republic in each state of the Union.
 Similar institutions for youth and miniature governments could also be established in other countries, modelled on the country in which each state is established.
 The Association also hoped to establish colonies for younger children, to be sent to the Junior Republic at age 15.

 Over the years of William George's leadership, he was supported and the Junior Republic was visited by many prominent people who were interested in learning from his experiment.
 These included Lord Baden Powell, Eleanor and Franklin Roosevelt, Theodore Roosevelt, Thomas Mott Osborne, Alexander Forbes, Monsignor John Patrick Carroll-Abbing, and Jacob Riis.

 Many of the early citizens of the Junior Republic went on to important careers and accomplishments.
 These included a supreme court justice, a Pulitzer Prize winner, an Academy Award recipient, a California state legislator, a French Croix de Guerre honoree, a missionary to China, and many who gave their lives in World War I and World War II.